An Introduction to UCAS Points

-If you can’t earn UCAS points from GCSEs, why are they important?
+If you cannot earn UCAS points from GCSEs, why are they important?

 In addition, your GCSEs will also be important in determining which post-sixteen courses you will be studying and where.
 Some sixth-form colleges have certain GCSE grade requirements and most A-Level and IB subjects require a minimum GCSE grade in order for you to pursue it in sixth form.

-Therefore, we thought we’d pop the official A-Level UCAS tariff points below for you to calculate what grades you have or may need to achieve in order to meet the necessary entry requirements for your chosen course.
+Therefore, we thought we would share the official A-Level UCAS tariff points table below for you to calculate what grades you have or may need to achieve in order to meet the necessary entry requirements for your chosen university course.